sruthiravindra/wordofmouth/README.md

 - instead of storing the profile in local storage, dispatch userLogin when the application is first loaded.
 In userLogin, check to see if there's a token in local storage.
 If so, send a request to a new endpoint on the server 'users/restore' which will fetch the user's profile with the token.
 - add the other profile data fields to the account/edit account components
 - add the amount of reviews next to a star rating
-- improve design of contact cards + add functionality to the call/email buttons
-- add functionality to the call/email buttons on woker cards/profile pages

 ### style guide
 - Single quotes are default, only use double quotes where necessary.